TheCatFather4/AirportLockerRental/README.md

-# AirportLockerRental
+# Airport Locker Rental

 ## About
-Airport Locker Rental is a simple application that lets a user manage a locker rental and item storage.
+A simple console application involving the management of locker rental and item storage.

 ## Key Features
-This code features a console application written in the C# language.
+Written in the C# programming language.
-It demonstrates the use of arrays, conditions, loops and variables.
+Demonstrates the use of arrays, conditions, loops and variables.